rgc99/irrigation_unlimited/README.md

   # Automation to handle the on action via a custom Zigbee command.
 This
   # automation sends an on time which will act as a deadman switch.
 Use
-  # only one the actions below ZHA or zigbee2mqtt
+  # only one of the actions below ZHA or zigbee2mqtt
   alias: SWV
   description: Set the on time for the Sonoff Smart Water Valve
   triggers: